 3D Earth: Rainforests

-Every program is hosted live by a member of the planetarium presenter team, and also features pre-recorded cameos by Academy scientists, including entomologist Brian Fisher, canopy researcher Meg Lowman, and Executive Director Jonathan Foley.
+This 20-minute show is hosted live and features pre-recorded spots by Academy scientists, including entomologist Brian Fisher, canopy researcher Meg Lowman, and Executive Director Jonathan Foley.